telppa/Chrome.ahk-plus/README.md

 ## What has been enhanced compared to Chrome.ahk

+* Significantly simplifies the manipulation of elements and frames.
 * `Google Chrome` and `Microsoft Edge` are supported.
 * Error reports directed to user code instead of library code.
 * Added 30-seconds timeout for all funtions that could cause a dead loop.